aniketripathi/Alarm-Clock/README.md

 Alarm Clock

 Alarm Clock is a java based GUI application.
-This is my first project and is solely for education purpose.
 The application sets the alarm for a given time and displays an alert with a message and a tone.

 Resources: An alarm clock icon and audio tone is used.
 I do not take credit for any of the resources.
 Custom alarm tones can be added by following these steps..

-1) Assume jar file to be a zip file.

-2) Open the file with any zip file explorer like winrar.
+To download the alarm clock simpley download the AlarmClock folder.
+Notice that it contains an audio folder and a jar file.

-3) Add your tone to the folder main/resources/audio/
+1) Copy your tone into the audio folder inside AlarmClock directory.

-4) Your tone will be automatically loaded next time when you run the application.
+2) Your tone will be automatically loaded next time when you run the application.

-5) Note that your tone must be in *.wav format.The application may not play the tone if it doesn't matches the required format.
+3) Note that your tone must be in *.wav format.The application may not play the tone if it doesn't matches the required format.

 For custom alarm message, there is an option in the settings.

-To download the application download the jar file.

 Fixed bugs: Settings window not loading.
+Recent Fix: Alarm tone not loaded sometimes.